Spurious Strange Correlators in Symmetry-Protected Topological Phases: Brief Review: Classification of Gapped Phases in 1D

 \item \textbf{The 1D Linear Representation $\alpha(g)$:} The phase factor $\alpha(g)$ appearing in the MPS transformation rule must form a 1D linear representation of $G$ (for linear onsite symmetries) to ensure consistency.
 This implies $\alpha(g)\alpha(h) = \alpha(gh)$.
 Crucially, $\alpha(g)$ characterizes the charge or the quantum number of the state under symmetry $G$ but does \textit{not} protect gapless edge modes. \end{enumerate}

 The classification labels for common symmetries are summarized in Tab.~\ref{phase-labels}.

 To clarify the physical meaning of $\alpha(g)$, consider the global spin flip symmetry $\mathbb Z_2=\{e, a\}$ generated by the Pauli-$X$ operator.
 The group elements satisfy $a^2=e$.
 Consider two trivial product states: the ferromagnetic state $|\Psi_-\rangle = \ket{-\cdots -}$ (where $X\ket{-} = -\ket{-}$) and the state $|\Psi_+\rangle = \ket{+\cdots +}$ (where $X\ket{+} = +\ket{+}$). \begin{itemize} \item For $|\Psi_-\rangle$, the site-local action gives a phase of $-1$.
-In MPS language, this corresponds to a 1D representation $\alpha(a) = -1$. \item For $|\Psi_+\rangle$, the site-local action gives a phase of $+1$, corresponding to $\alpha(a) = +1$. \end{itemize} While these two states belong to different phases (they cannot be connected by a symmetry-preserving Finite-Depth Local Unitary circuit without breaking the symmetry), they are both trivial product states with no entanglement and no edge modes.
+In MPS language, this corresponds to a 1D representation $\alpha(a) = -1$. \item For $|\Psi_+\rangle$, the site-local action gives a phase of $+1$, corresponding to $\alpha(a) = +1$. \end{itemize} While these two states cannot be connected by finite depth local unitary circuits (when the system length is odd), but these two states are usually recognized within the trivial phase.
+We see strange correlators also give response to difference of such phase labels.

-In the context of Strange Correlators, we emphasize that only the quantities in the third column of Tab.~\ref{phase-labels} ($\omega, \beta(T), \beta(P)$) correspond to nontrivial SPT order.
+In the context of strange correlators, we emphasize that only the quantities in the third column of Table~\ref{phase-labels} ($\omega, \beta(T), \beta(P)$) correspond to nontrivial SPT order.
 A nontrivial $\alpha(g)$ or $\alpha(P)$ merely indicates a specific 1D representation (e.g., a charge or parity eigenvalue) and does not inherently lead to the long-range entanglement signatures usually sought in strange correlators.
-However, as discussed in the main text (Mechanism 3), a mismatch of this $\alpha$ label between the target and reference states can lead to spurious long-range correlations.
+However, as discussed in the main text (\textit{Mechanism \ref{phase-mismatch}}), a mismatch of this $\alpha$ label between the target and reference states can lead to spurious long-range correlations.